berkaayowa/CsharpConsJobLib/README.md

 public static void OnException(object source, Exception exception) {
-    //Disaply error if any occures
+    //Display error if any occures
     Console.WriteLine(DateTime.Now.ToString() + " - Exception - " + exception.Message);
 }

 public static void OnLog(object obj)
 {
-    //You can alos log this to a file or just onscreen log Console.WriteLine(DateTime.Now.ToString() + " - " + obj.ToString());
+    //You can also log this to a file or just onscreen log Console.WriteLine(DateTime.Now.ToString() + " - " + obj.ToString());
 }

 public static void OnJobLog(LogType logType, object obj) {
-    //You can alos log this to a file or just onscreen log Console.WriteLine(DateTime.Now.ToString() + " - " + obj.ToString());
+    //You can also log this to a file or just onscreen log Console.WriteLine(DateTime.Now.ToString() + " - " + obj.ToString());
 }
 ```